pdugan20/hikearound-swift-prototype/README.md

 ## License

-MIT License - feel free to use this code for your own projects.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

 Created by Patrick Dugan on 8/28/25

----

-Built with SwiftUI and ❤️ for the hiking community